jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 iteration 600: ... dW1=nan dW2=nan ...
 ```

  If the gradient is too small, it means those layers have little impact in reducing the cost.
-If the loss is high but the gradient is low, we said those layers are bearly learning anything since we do not know how to change the parameter in those layer to have an impact on the cost.
+If the loss is high but the gradient is low, we said those layers are bearly learning anything since we do not know how to change the parameter in those layer to reduce cost.
 The following log shows another pattern that is common in DL.
 The gradient is diminishing from the right layer (layer 6) to the left layer (layer 0).
 This pattern indicates the left layers are learning slowly.
 ```
 iteration 0: loss=553.5
 layer 0: gradient = 2.337481559834108e-05